Pasta Amatriciana (one pan!)

 Notes

-- If desired, use bacon instead of pancetta.
+- Use bacon instead of pancetta, if you want.
 Substitute 5 to 6 slices of thick cut bacon, chopped into 1-inch pieces.
 Proceed with the recipe as directed.

 - Choose the pasta you like best, whether it’s regular, whole wheat, or gluten-free.
 Keep in mind cooking time may change slightly.